symdesign/sketch-auto-translate/README.md

 <table>
 <tr>
 <td>
-For this plugin, you need to <a href="#set-google-api-key">setup a Google API key</a> <strong>— or choose <a href="https://github.com/symdesign/sketch-auto-translate/wiki/Use-without-API-Key">Sketch Auto Translate Pro</a> to avoid any setup.</strong>
+For this plugin, you need to <a href="https://github.com/symdesign/sketch-auto-translate/#set-google-api-key">setup a Google API key</a> <strong>— or choose <a href="https://github.com/symdesign/sketch-auto-translate/wiki/Use-without-API-Key">Sketch Auto Translate Pro</a> to avoid any setup.</strong>
 </td>
 </tr>
 </table>